fireice-uk/xmr-stak/doc/FAQ.md

 * [Virus Protection Alert](#virus-protection-alert)
 * [Change Currency to Mine](#change-currency-to-mine)

-## SeLockMemoryPrivilege failed
+## "Obtaining SeLockMemoryPrivilege failed."

 Please see [config.txt](config.txt) under section **LARGE PAGE SUPPORT**

-For Windows 7 pro, or Windows 8 and above see [this article](https://msdn.microsoft.com/en-gb/library/ms190730.aspx)  (make sure to reboot afterwards!).
+For professional versions of Windows see [this article](https://msdn.microsoft.com/en-gb/library/ms190730.aspx).
+Make sure to reboot afterwards!

-For Windows 7 Home :
+For Windows 7/10 Home:

 1) Download and install [Windows Server 2003 Resource Kit Tools](https://www.microsoft.com/en-us/download/details.aspx?id=17657).
-Ignore incompatiablity warning during installation.
+Ignore any incompatibility warning during installation.

-2) In cmd or power shell: `ntrights -u %USERNAME% +r SeLockMemoryPrivilege`  (where %USERNAME% is the user that will be running the program.
-This command needs to be run as admin)
+2) Open cmd or PowerShell as an administrator.

+3) Use `ntrights -u %USERNAME% +r SeLockMemoryPrivilege` where %USERNAME% is the user that will be running the program.

-3) Reboot.
+4) Reboot.

 Reference: http://rybkaforum.net/cgi-bin/rybkaforum/topic_show.pl?pid=259791#pid259791

-*Warning: do not download ntrights.exe from any other site other then the offical Microsoft download page.*
+*Warning: Do not download ntrights.exe from any other site other than the offical Microsoft download page.*

 ## VirtualAlloc failed